Tips For Safe Hiking

 I don’t know about you but I think we are pretty lucky to live in the Pacific Northwest where we have copious amounts of wilderness to explore and enjoy.
 Getting out into nature is an awesome way to get some exercise and refresh your body and mind after a long, stressful work week.

-Hiking boots: Good hiking boots can really be a lifesaver!
+Hiking boots: Good hiking boots can really be a lifesaver and vital for safe hiking.
 What you want is good tread, solid ankle support, and comfy cushioning.
 So do your homework!
 Some stores will even have rock-covered inclines that you can test your boots on before you buy!
 A boot may have all of the above characteristics, but could be completely useless in different terrains, like wet rocky areas.
 Thus, make sure to read the reviews on any boots you look at as those reviews could reveal important information about anything you need to look out for.

 Stick with it: Depending on the degree of difficulty of the trail, a stick or walking pole can help you to keep your balance.
 This can help to prevent any episodes of falling or stumbling, especially when going downhill.
 Even if you have never fallen on a hike, flailing around trying to catch your balance can be more harmful than good.